99designs/gqlgen/docs/content/config.md

   # resolver_template: [your/path/resolver.gotpl]
   # Optional: turn on to avoid rewriting existing resolver(s) when generating
   # preserve_resolver: false
+  # Optional: turn on to hold the root resolver in a named "r" field instead of embedding it.
+  # Speeds up compilation on large schemas.
+Turning this on is source-breaking for existing
+  # resolver bodies: dependencies are reached as r.r.myService instead of r.myService.
+  # omit_resolver_embedding: false

 # Optional: turn on use ` + "`" + `gqlgen:"fieldName"` + "`" + ` tags in your models
 # struct_tag: json